rishuk524/CWBClub/README.md

 ## Available Scripts

 In the project directory, you can run:
->-  CWBClub is a coding organisation where you can learn code
+>-  CWBClub is a coding organisation where you can learn code and one to one mentorship

 ### `npm start`